 As mentioned, 808 kicks aren’t actual kicks and you will find that particular attention needs to be paid to how they are tuned.
 Unlike an acoustic kick, which may sound good so long as it is tuned to any of the seven notes in the particular key of the record, the 808 is a bass pulse and will clash when it plays with non-unison and non-pleasing harmonic notes in the music.
 Because it is very low end, it can be a bit difficult to tune by ear alone.
 Use a tuner plug in (preferably while you are still making the beat) and tune the 808 to the root note of the passage in which it is contained.
 It has also become popular to use the 808 as a bass and tune several samples to different notes and place them with the corresponding chord changes.
 Personally, I’m a funky guy so I would rather just play a bassline, but if you’re part robot and like that electronic feel, knock yourself out.
 Just make sure you tune each sample to its correct note.
 If need be, 808 kicks can usually be fine tuned in the mixing stage with little to no artifacts using a standard pitch correction application.

 Surprisingly, this is usually the least of your concerns.
 There just isn’t much in the spectrum and standard boosting of the limited frequency of an 808 are nearly the same as just turning up its overall volume.
 That being said, I have found myself placing hi pass filters on 808 kicks just to roll off some of the REALLY low frequencies below 30 hz.
 Even though most monitors usually roll off at 50 hz or so, they still TRY to produce those frequencies which takes energy away from reproducing the remaining spectrum.
 Rolling off the very very bottom of what the human ear can hear can often add a bit of clarity in the overall mix.
 You may also have to do some work in your EQ section if there is another competing source of low end within the mix.
 A bass that plays through the record can create problems if it has notes that hit right on top of the 808 pulse.
 A wise beat maker will avoid these bass battles, but there have been times where I have needed to notch down the specific frequencies of a bass that corresponded with the note of the 808 to keep them from compounding.
+(Another solution for this is side chain compressing the bass to the 808, but that’s for another article.)

 After 30 plus years, it is safe to say that the 808 kick is here to stay in rap production.
 But like any good thing, there is always the danger of it becoming cliche from overuse.
 Use your 808, but bottom up those acoustic kicks and put them to use as well.
 Now if you excuse me, I’m on the way to the repair shop to pick up my sub-woofer, which needed a new voice coil due to a client’s careless love of, “that B-A-S-S bass.”